spito/testing/README.md

 [![Build Status](https://travis-ci.org/spito/testing.svg?branch=master)](https://travis-ci.org/spito/testing)

-# cut - C Unit Tests
+# _CUT_ - C Unit Tests

-CUT - C unit testing is a singles header testing framework.
+_CUT_ - C unit testing is a singles header testing framework.
 By default each unit test is run as a separate process to avoid unwanted corrupted memory and to make every unit test independent to other tests.
-Furthemore it provides timeout functionality to avoid infinite loops in tests.
-It can be compiled as C++ in such case it can also catch exceptions.
+Furthemore, it provides timeout functionality to avoid infinite loops in tests.
+It can be compiled as C++, in such case it can also catch exceptions.

 It is multiplatform.
-It works on Linux, OSX, and Windows and it is compilable by GCC, clang, and MSVC.
+It works on Linux, OSX, and Windows and it can be compiled by GCC, clang, and MSVC.

-## How to use *cut*
+## How to use _CUT_

 First of all, `#include <cut.h>` into the place where you want to write unit tests.
 These are created using `TEST` macro.
 Use `ASSERT`/`CHECK` to test values and `ASSERT_FILE`/`CHECK_FILE` to test a content of a specified file (such as `stdout`).
 The difference between then is that `ASSERT` stops a test when it fails while `CHECK` remembers the failure and continues on.